geovedi/book-notes/2023/when-the-heavens-went-on-sale.notes.md

 ### Chris Kemp on Chris Kemp, Spring 2017
 - Introduction and Intent
-  - The narrator had the opportunity to closely observe Stealth Space's operations, recording conversations and experiences.
+  - Vance had the opportunity to closely observe Stealth Space's operations, recording conversations and experiences.
   - The goal was to convey how engineers thought, solved problems, and handled challenges in the space business.
 - Chris Kemp's Background
   - Chris Kemp's childhood in upstate New York, then Alabama, where his father was a neurobiologist.